 Although the University of Virginia provides some graduate housing, space is limited and many Law School students choose to live off-Grounds.
-We have partnered with a vendor to establish a special site for Law & Darden Off-Grounds Housing (www.law.virginia.edu/offgrounds), where you can search for housing by area, rent amount and number of bedrooms, as well as use the message boards to find roommates and buy/sell furniture.
-The University's Student Council sponsors the Off-Grounds Housing Office, which also offers rental listings and a message board for users.
+We have partnered with a vendor to establish a special site for Law & Darden Off-Grounds Housing (http://law.virginia.offcampuspartners.com), where you can search for housing by area, rent amount and number of bedrooms, as well as use the message boards to find roommates and buy/sell furniture.
 Monticello Avenue, a Charlottesville-area community website, has an invaluable list of links to realtors, apartments, housing organizations and more.
 You may also want to check out classifieds at Craigslist, the Charlottesville Daily Progress and C-ville Weekly.

 Enrolling students are urged to make living accommodations well in advance of their arrival at the University.